adrian83/adrian83.github.io/page_data/content/post/003_run_code_in_docker_container.md

 In similar way we can use other containers to execute our code inside of them.

-##### Example
+##### Problem

 Some time ago I was trying to run examples from Tensorflow tutorial.
 To avoid poluting my operating system, I've prepared virtual environment (with Virtualenv), to which I wanted to download required dependecnies.
-Unfortunately it occured that my python installation is unsopported by Tensorflow.
-I thought that upgrading (or downgrading in my case) python is just too much trouble.
-Fortunately Tensorflow team prepared Docker images that can be used to run scripts.
+Unfortunately it turned out, that my python installation is unsupported by Tensorflow.
+I thought, that upgrading (or downgrading in my case) python is just too much trouble.
+Fortunately Tensorflow team prepared Docker images, that can be used to run scripts.
 The image is called `tensorflow/tensorflow`.

 <br/>

-Let's assume we have python script, which uses Tensorflow, that we want to run inside Docker container.
+Let's assume, we have a python script, which uses Tensorflow, that we want to run inside Docker container.
 We can call it `test_installation.py` and fill it with such content:

 ```
 import tensorflow as tf